-Under the terms of the IATA DGR: if the maximum magnetic field strength of any air cargo is less than 0.159A / m (200nT) with distance 2.1m (7ft) away from the outer surface of the package, then this item can be treated as normal cargo to be airlifted, and is not subject to any restriction of magnetic substance.
+Under the terms of the IATA DGR: if the maximum magnetic field strength of any air cargo is less than 0.159A / m (200nT) with a distance 2.1m (7ft) away from the outer surface of the package, then this item can be treated as normal cargo to be airlifted, and is not subject to any restriction of a magnetic substance.

 Please pay attention that there must be a gap between the iron sheet and the magnet.
 And you can fill the air gap with any nonmagnetic material as support.

 For larger-size magnets, it is difficult to reach total shielding requirements only by a single layer of shielding material.
 We have two other ways to solve this problem.
 One is increasing the thickness of the iron plate.

 The other is a combination of shielding, putting one shielding into another shielding, leaving a certain gap between them.
 A combination of shielding is much better than single-layer shielding which can reduce the magnetic field to a low level.

 The magnet for air transportation from Stanford Magnet is well packed with iron boxes.
 And we have excellent special express forwarders who help us to send magnets safely for many years.
 Low express cost and fast delivery time are available.
 If you have any requirements for magnet or magnet assemblies such as Halbach array, voice coil motor, please contact us freely.

 For more information, please visit https://www.stanfordmagnets.com/